 The Open Foris online platform was recently unveiled by the United Nations.
 This is a new software developed in partnership with Google to help tackle climate change, deforestation, and food production issues.
 The United Nations’ Food and Agriculture Organization (UNFAO) launched the Open Foris online platform that will use a high-resolution satellite to send images to monitor changes in land use and forest cover.

 The deployment of Open Foris is a big help is the journey towards mitigating climate change impacts on the environment and food production.
 This is useful for as many who are involved in providing solutions in this area.
 Most especially for the attainment of the sustainable development goals.
-Public and private organizations can use the tool to perform various environmental monitoring processes.
+Public and private organisations can use the tool to perform various environmental monitoring processes.

 According to UNFAO, the Open Foris online platform will be free of charge and available for everyone.
-This include members of the public.
+This includes members of the public.
 Anyone will be able to monitor the misuse of natural resources.
 The software will also allow scientists, policy makers, and governments to assess things such as the carbon storage capacity of a certain area.

 For me, the Open Foris online platform is very important because it can be used for the inspection of water resources.
 Water resources are sources of water that are useful or potentially useful for agricultural, industrial, household, recreational and environmental activities.